greg-raven/Uncommon-Sense/_posts/2023-05-29-individual-liberty.md

 ---
-title: 'Liberty of the individual'
+title: "Liberty of the individual"
 layout: post
 categories:
 - liberty